Stock Shoujo Bullying Tactics

 - Being the Deconstruction Genre of the Fighting Series Played for Laughs, Muteki Kanban Musume could be classified as shonen.
 This trope is exaggerated by Megumi, who was The Bully at her childhood and now is a Schoolyard Bully All Grown Up: Instead of hiding The Rival Mikiís shoes, she blows up her bicycle tires, instead of posting embarrassing photos, she publishes the true facts about Miki (that she is The Slacker, The Bully and spreads Malicious Slander) in public places, and she sends menacing letters to Miki and leaves Mikiís card at the scene of a crime.
 Oh, and she leaves hot dog skewers instead of taks in Mikiís shoes.

-- A filler episode of Detective Conan dealed with bullying.
+- A filler episode is all about this.
 More exactly, the case's Asshole Victim was a student who drove a boy to suicide several years ago due to his bullying and, despite initially repenting, later returned to his bully ways.
-When the suicidal kid's dad found out, he asked the guy to house sit for him... but secretly trained his pet dog John (a very intelligent German Shepherd) to attack said bully under very specific circumstances... and push him down the stairs of his home.
+When the suicidal kid's dad found out, he asked the guy to house sit for him... but secretly trained his pet dog John (a very intelligent German Shepherd) to attack said bully under very specific circumstances... and fatally push him down the stairs of his home.

 - Also, a filler episode has a girl named Maho Izawa as a former victim of this, almost ending up as a Hikikomori due to trauma.